Medical expert of the article

 Refractory anemia with excess blasts in transformation |

-Anemia is a frequent manifestation and is accompanied by macrocytosis and anisocytosis.
-On an automatic cell analyzer, these changes are expressed in an increase in MCV (mean red blood cell volume) and RWD (the width of the distribution of the volume of erythrocytes).
-Usually, moderate thrombocytopenia is noted; in the smears of peripheral blood, platelets vary in size; some have a decrease in granularity.
-The level of white blood cells can be normal, increased or decreased.
-The cytoplasmic granularity of neutrophils is pathological, with anisocytosis and a different number of granules.
-Eosinophils may also have pathological granularity.
-Pseudopelgarian cells (hypo-segmentation of neutrophils) can be detected in the blood.
-Monocytosis is a characteristic feature of chronic myelomonocytic leukemia, in less differentiated subgroups immature myeloid cells can be found.
-Cytogenetic analysis reveals one or more clonal anomalies, more often with chromosome 5 or 7 lesions.
+Anemia is common and is accompanied by macrocytosis and anisocytosis.
+On an automated cell analyzer, these changes are expressed as an increase in the MCV (mean corpuscular volume) and RWD (red corpuscular distribution width).
+Moderate thrombocytopenia is usually observed; in peripheral blood smears, platelets vary in size; some have decreased granularity.
+The white blood cell count may be normal, elevated, or decreased.
+The cytoplasmic granularity of neutrophils is abnormal, with anisocytosis and variable granule numbers.
+Eosinophils may also have abnormal granularity.
+Pseudo-Pelger cells (neutrophil hyposegmentation) may be detected in the blood.
+Monocytosis is characteristic of chronic myelomonocytic leukemia; immature myeloid cells may be present in less differentiated subgroups.
+Cytogenetic analysis reveals one or more clonal abnormalities, most often involving chromosome 5 or 7.

 What tests are needed?